dhruvdevu/GenreClassificationDL/index.md

 Timbre is an important feature for music information retrieval and genre classification.
 Timbre describes the perceived sound quality of a musical note, sound or tune -- e.g., a sound played at the same pitch and loudness can sound very different across instruments.
 Timbre is also what allows humans to differentiate between instruments and voices.

-The timbre features are usually computed by retrieving the \href{Mel-freqeuncy Cepstral Coefficients } {https://eprints.soton.ac.uk/361426/1/EUSIPCO_2012.pdf} \href{(MFCC)}{http://www.speech.cs.cmu.edu/15-492/slides/03_mfcc.pdf} and by taking the twelve most representative components.
+The timbre features are usually computed by retrieving the <ahref="https://eprints.soton.ac.uk/361426/1/EUSIPCO_2012.pdf">Mel-frequency Cepstral Coefficients</a> and by taking the twelve most representative components.
 To understand the data better we plotted timbre feature for various songs:

-Like with the chroma features, while the timeseries can be up to $935$ timesteps long, most songs will have only $300-400$ timesteps available.
-Hence, we truncate after the first $300$ steps and only consider songs with more than $300$ steps.
+Like with the chroma features, while the timeseries can be up to $935$ timesteps long, most songs will have only 300-400 timesteps available.
+Hence, we truncate after the first 300 steps and only consider songs with more than 300 steps.
 ## Lyrics
 ## Genre
 ## Usage Data